You’re Spending One Day in Montreal? Here’s What To See, Eat, and Drink!

 Heading for Montreal but short on time?
 It is still a great idea!
 Maybe you’re passing through from Quebec City or down from Mont Tremblant.
 Maybe you’re even coming from Ottawa or Kingston?
 In any case, there’s plenty to do in Montreal in a day – and we’ve got a whole itinerary for you to follow!

 We really like Montreal and were able to visit the city together when we both lived in Canada.
 However, Eric has been countless times before to visit friends over the years.
 Local recommendations were always followed – and that’s basically how this one day itinerary came to be!
 Whatever the season – summer or winter – we tried to give indoor/outdoor options.
 If this is your first time to Canada, you should also read or “What to pack for Canada in any season” guide.

 From exploring Old Montreal to hiking Mont Royal and eating poutine, here’s how you should spend one day in Montreal!
 Oh, and if you do end up staying a night, you can check here for accommodations in Montreal.
 Check out Ambrose Hôtel & Café for a hotel and Le Gîte du Plateau Mont-Royal for a great hostel (both in the city centre) close to all the best attractions.

-We love exploring Canada (it helps that Eric is Canadian) so here are some other posts on Canada travel that you may find useful!
+We love exploring Canada (it helps that Eric is Canadian) so here are other posts on Montreal and beyond that you may find useful:

 Wake Up Activity: Catch the Sunrise at Mont Royal Chalet